-Wetlands – swamps, marshes, bogs and the like – are the meeting ground of land and fresh water.
+Wetlands – swamps, marshes, bogs and the like – are the meeting ground of land and freshwater.
 Those in Taranaki support a diverse array of plants and animals, some of them rare and threatened.

 As well as being important for biodiversity, wetlands act as the ‘kidneys of the land’ and bring land management benefits.
 They store water during rainfall, helping to reduce flood levels.
 In dry periods, they release water to help maintain farm supplies.

-Wetlands rules: What you need to know
+The new rules: what you need to know

 - Vegetation clearance within, or within a 10-metre setback of, a natural wetland

 - Earthworks or land disturbance within, or within a 10-metre setback of, a natural wetland (or 100m if it is likely that the works will result in any drainage of a natural wetland)

 - The taking, use, damming, diversion, or discharge of water within, or within a 100-metre setback of, a natural wetland

 - Sphagnum moss harvesting within a natural wetland

 - Intensive winter grazing within five metres of a waterbody